Cargo owners accustomed to the availability of surge freight capacity — at a price — may find 2018 to be the year when it all changed.

 Domestic container productivity

 Data point #4 is intermodal service.
 Average train speeds continue to deteriorate.
-Since the beginning of the year, system average intermodal train speeds have dropped 1.4 miles per hour from 30 miles per hour to 28.6 miles per hour.
+Since the beginning of the year, system average intermodal train speeds have dropped 1.4 mph from 30 mph to 28.6 mph.
 That is a reduction of almost 5 percent.
 If the average domestic container spends one-third of its time on the rail, slower train speeds alone will result in a reduction in fleet capacity reduction of 1.6 percent.
 Put another way, the industry needed 4,500 more boxes to handle the same amount of freight in May than it would have needed if trains were running as fast as they were in January.

 Fleet owners are responding to the situation by adding boxes.
-Based on what is known, the best guess is that the industry will see net additions of around 7 percent this year.
+Based on what we know, our best guess is that we will see net additions of around 7 percent this year.
 Additionally, planned retirements of old units that are due this year may well get pushed back into 2019 to help the industry through the autumn peak.
 Nevertheless, as the industry was already running full tilt during the fourth quarter of 2017, it’s hard to see how gains could exceed 7 to 8 percent by the time peak season rolls around.

 But it doesn’t matter how many boxes are in the fleet if they can’t get delivered, and that’s where drayage comes in.
 The long-haul dray sector is in trouble.
 Now that ELDs are the law of the land, carriers are simply unwilling to take on long-haul drays that push the envelope of what can be achieved within the limitations of the hours-of-service regulations.
 At the same time, the eastern railroads are trimming lanes connecting secondary terminals, mandating increased use of long-haul dray in order to access the intermodal network.
 When shippers can’t find drayage when they need it, the delays tie up containers and chassis and suck capacity out of the system.